microsoft/promptflow/README.md

 ### Learn from Use Cases

-Go through the tutorial of a practical use case, [Chat with PDF](https://github.com/microsoft/promptflow/blob/main/examples/tutorials/e2e-development/chat-with-pdf.md): This is an end-to-end tutorial on how to build a high quality chat application with prompt flow, including flow development and evaluation with metrics.
+Learning from [Chat with PDF](https://github.com/microsoft/promptflow/blob/main/examples/tutorials/e2e-development/chat-with-pdf.md): It's an end-to-end tutorial on how to build a high quality chat application with prompt flow, including flow development and evaluation with metrics.

-* You can find more examples [here](./examples/README.md).
-We always welcome contributions of new use cases!
+* More examples can be found [here](./examples/README.md).
+We welcome contributions of new use cases!

 ### Setup for Contributors

-Contribute to Prompt flow, please start with our dev setup guide: [dev_setup.md](./docs/dev/dev_setup.md).
+If you're interested in contributing, please start with our dev setup guide: [dev_setup.md](./docs/dev/dev_setup.md).

 Next Step!
 Continue with the **Contributing**  👇 section to to contribute to Prompt flow.